data-dot-all/dataall/pages/code.md

 `db` the RDS tables and operations with RDS, `api` the calls related to permissions and `permissions.py` the core module permission definitions.

 #### WorkerHandler
-In `core/tasks/service_handlers.py` we defined the `WorkerHandler` Python class, responsible of routing tasks to the Worker AWS Lambda (for tasks that are processed asynchronously).
+In `core/tasks/service_handlers.py` we defined the `WorkerHandler` Python class, that routes tasks to the Worker AWS Lambda (for tasks that are processed asynchronously).

 This class has a singleton instance called `Worker`.
 It exposes a decorator function to register handler